- A customer identifier

 Customer Identifier Format

 The customer may determine the format of the customer identifier.
-The ASAPP requirements for the customer identifier are:
+The ASAPP requirements for the customer identifier are:- Consistent - the same customer must authenticate using the same customer identifier every time.

 - Unique - the customer identifier must represent a unique customer; No two customers can have the same identifier.